 Before writing off a river cruise in France as something you could never afford, simply sit down and compare the costs.
 You will quickly learn that the all-inclusive nature of a Seine River Cruise with Amawaterways can be more affordable than you once thought!

-7. Visiting The D-Day Beaches Is The Highlight Of A Seine River Cruise
+7. Visiting The D-Day Beaches Is The Highlight Of A French River Cruise

 When we decided on a river cruise in France, we knew we wanted to visit the D-Day Beaches in Normandy.
 Amawaterways offered two tours, one to the American landing beaches and one to the British and Canadian landing beaches.
 Being American, we chose the former.
 This is an experience every single person, young and old, should have.
 This is not a “history buff” tour or a “Veteran tour” this is an experience everyone should have.
 The tour was over 10 hours but it was one of the best and most moving things we have ever experienced in all of our travels.